-Nils Gore is an associate professor at the University of Kansas and a licensed architect.
-His PID work consists of a number of student design/build projects in Mississippi, Kansas and New Orleans, where he and his students worked with the Porch Cultural Organization following Hurricane Katrina.
-The work has won design awards from the AIA, AIAS and the ACSA.
-The work has been published in the Journal of Architectural Education, Batture: Amnesiascope, Cityscape: a Journal of Policy Development and Research and has been presented in numerous scholarly presentations.
-Nils is a graduate of Kansas State University and the Harvard Graduate School of Design and has taught at the Boston Architectural Center, Mississippi State University and the University of Kansas.
+Nils Gore is a Professor at the University of Kansas, a licensed architect, and a founding principal of Dotte Agency.
+His work consists of directing a number of student design/build projects in Mississippi, Kansas and New Orleans.
+The work has won design awards from the AIA, AIAS and the ACSA; and has been published in numerous scholarly journals and books.
+Nils is a graduate of Kansas State University and the Harvard Graduate School of Design and has taught at the Boston Architectural College, Mississippi State University and the University of Kansas.

 I am a proponent of experiential learning, and as an engaged scholar have pursued an academic path where the classes I teach—particularly the design studio—have placed students in contexts outside of the typical classroom setting, and working in communities on “real” projects.
 In these studios, I am a proponent of design/construct projects in the public interest, at a range of scales.
 The important thing is for students to develop design intentions out of the act of making something, so that the design is responsive to the situation.
 In my typical studio project, they learn about the nature of materials by working with real materials.
 They learn that it is not easy to translate an ambiguous personal vision into a built reality.
 Direct experience of the Real in (seemingly) simple projects fosters a fertile environment for learning complex and numerous lessons: aesthetic lessons, technical lessons, collaboration lessons, labor lessons, economic lessons, social lessons, and psychological lessons.